spenceryue/towerProject/README.md

 File (2) is the second version.
 It is able to produce a solution using 70% of the available blocks in just 3 seconds.<br>

-The key to this problem was recognizing it is an adaptation of the "Longest Increasing Subsequence" problem.
+The key to this problem was recognizing that it is an adaptation of the "Longest Increasing Subsequence" problem.